Fleet Management System: Your First Line of Defense

 Even if insurance covers the cost, recovery takes time.
 Paperwork, replacement vehicles, and police reports eat into productivity.

-A fleet management system helps prevent theft in the first place.
+A fleet management systemhelps prevent theft in the first place.
 It lets you stay ahead of criminals and keep operations running smoothly.

 Choosing the Right Fleet Management System